-Have you ever wondered why the average conversion rate in eCommerce is only 3 percent?
+Have you ever asked yourself why the average conversion rate in e-commerce is only 3 percent in e-commerce?
 I admit that this can have many different reasons.
-However, from a consumer's point of view, we can define four different kinds of risk.
-I'll explain what they are in this blog article.
+However, from a consumer perspective, you can define four different categories.
+I'll explain which ones in this blog article.

-In the following article I would like to introduce you to the four biggest risks of online purchases from the customer's point of view and give you tips on what you can do about it.
-You will learn which risks a shop visitor is confronted with and which measures you can proactively implement to minimize these risks and thus increase the probability of a purchase.
+In the following article, I would like to introduce you to the four biggest risks in online purchases from the customer's point of view and give you tips on what you can do about them.
+You will learn which risks a shop visitor faces and which measures you can proactively implement to minimize these risks and thus increase the purchase probability.

 From a customer's perspective, the following are the four biggest perceived risks:

 - Functional risk

 The competition in e-commerce is huge.
 In Germany alone, there are 120,000 online shops.
 From smaller competitors with good products to huge platforms like real.de or Amazon.
 All vie for the attention and - at the end of the day - the money of the customers.
 According to the Schwarze Consulting study, if you generate 6 million euros in sales per year with your shop, you'll end up in the top 1000 list.
 Ouch, you would have thought that with a turnover of 6 million euros you would already be one of the big fish.
 Far from it!
 In addition, we Germans are the returns champions.
 According to the EHI study, every fifth package is returned.

 Imagine your online shop had 1,000,000 visitors last month.
 Hats off for that!
 And now let's take the average conversion rate of 3 percent.
 That means you generated 30,000 sales.
 With an average order value of 50 euros per order, that's 1,500,000 euros in sales per month.
 Great stuff!
 But now imagine that your conversion rate is one percentage point higher, i.e. 4 percent.
 Then your turnover would no longer be 1,500,000, but 2,000,000 euros.
 And that's with such a small increase in the conversion rate - we'll leave the returns out of it for now.